ayubero/evolutionary-image-registration/README.md

 ![App Screenshot](assets/screenshot.png)

-The screenshot shows two images of the same scene taken from different positions.
-The colorful dots indicate the keypoints found, and the lines connecting them represent the matches between keypoints.
+The screenshot shows the successful alignment of two point clouds.
+The colorful dots and lines indicate the correspondences and their distance (error).